ibm-cloud-docs/assistant-data/architecture.md

 {: #architecture-microservices}

 {{site.data.keyword.conversationshort}} consists of the following stateless microservices:

+- **Analytics**: Logs conversations that take place between the assistant and your customers.
+These user conversation logs are available from the Analytics page in the product and from the `/logs` API endpoint.
+Introduced with the 1.5.0 release.
+The Analytics feature relies on a microservice that is supported only on Red Hat OpenShift 4.5 and later.

+- **CLU**: A Conversational Language Understanding interface, also known as Natural Language Understanding (NLU) that is an entry point to the language understanding pipeline, which is where text is analyzed to find intent and entity mentions.
+The Store microservice uses the LiteLinks protocol to call this microservice to initiate machine learning training.
+The NLU microservice controls the lifecycle of the machine learning models.
+It maps the workspace ID that is used by the Store microservice to the machine language understanding pipeline's internal ID.
+The NLU microservice uploads the training data for machine learning models to the MinIO object storage.
+When a language model needs to be trained, such as after intents are edited, the NLU microservice calls the Master microservice.
+When the updated model is available, NLU calls the TAS microservice to analyze the user input that is provided by the customer.
+The workspace ID has a UUID format.
+The internal IDs of models in the language understanding pipeline typically follows the regular expression pattern, `vn-[0-9a-f]*-[0-9a-f]*`.

 - **CLU Embedding**: Provides the word embeddings for other microservices in the language understanding pipeline.
 The TAS, ED-MM, and training pods call the CLU Embedding microservice by using the gRPC protocol.